-- Policy LU-8.1 Phased Mall Redevelopment.
+Policy LU-8.1 Phased Mall Redevelopment.
 Encourage a phased approach to redevelopment of the Mall property.
 Early phases may include improvements to the Mall façade and front entrance, and new retail pads fronting 41st Avenue.
-These early improvements shall not conflict with the ultimate vision for the property, as represented in the 41st Avenue/Capitola Mall Vision Plan (see Figure LU-6). - Policy LU-8.2 Parking Lot Redevelopment.
+These early improvements shall not conflict with the ultimate vision for the property, as represented in the 41st Avenue/Capitola Mall Vision Plan (see Figure LU-6).

+Policy LU-8.2 Parking Lot Redevelopment.
 Encourage the development of commercial and mixed-use structures on existing Capitola Mall surface parking lots located adjacent to 41st Avenue and Capitola Road including both sides of 41st Avenue.
 New pad development along 41st Avenue should enhance the design character of 41st Avenue and support the long-term vision for the Mall as a pedestrian-friendly commercial destination.
-Ensure that parking lot redevelopment does not result in an inadequate supply of on-site parking that results in overflow parking in adjacent residential neighborhoods. - Policy LU-8.3 Metro Center Relocation.
-Support the relocation of the Metro Center to an alternative location on the Capitola Mall property that meets the operational requirements of Santa Cruz Metro and advances design goals for the Capitola Mall.
-Encourage the Metro Center to become a multi-modal facility with amenities for bicycles and integration with a possible future shuttle system in Capitola.
+Ensure that parking lot redevelopment does not result in an inadequate supply of on-site parking that results in overflow parking in adjacent residential neighborhoods.

+Policy LU-8.3 Metro Center Relocation.
+Support the relocation of the Metro Center to an alternative location on the Capitola Mall property that meets the operational requirements of Santa

-Metro Center at Capitola Mall
+Surface parking lot at Capitola Mall